Let’s talk about caveat emptor stocks — aka, how sketchy is too sketchy?

 Stocks here have been suspended from trading.
+This means customers are barred from making transactions.
 The reasons include fraud, market manipulation, and lack of disclosure.

 Grey zone stocks have fallen off the regulatory cliff.
 They aren’t required to register with financial security regulators.
 Nor are they required to disclose financial information.

 Their lack of registration and disclosure means traders need to be extra careful when trading them — if they even can!

 If you’ve invested in a company before its IPO, then you’ve already traded in the IPO grey market.
 Before a company’s IPO, it sells shares in the ‘grey market’ to investors.

 In the past, large institutional investors could buy pre-IPO shares at a discount.
 Today, some brokers offer mainstream investors ways to buy IPO shares early.

 Grey market goods trade outside of regulated distribution channels.
 The manufacturer hasn’t authorized these sales.